 The Contractor Onboarding Checklist

 A contractor onboarding checklist ensures you've covered all the essentials in the onboarding process.
-Here's a basic rundown:
+Here's a detailed rundown of each item:

 1. Tax Documents